 You’ll need a Medical Certificate of Death (death certificate) from the attending doctor.
 Bear in mind that this may take a while.
 Doctors work in shift patterns and you may need to wait for the same doctor to be back on duty.

-Contact us so we can guide you through the arranging of the funeral and bringing the deceased into our care.
+Contact us so we can guide you through the arranging of the funeral and bringing your loved one into our care.

 What the hospital needs to know:

-The hospital needs to be informed whether the funeral will be a burial or cremation, the deceased will be released into our care as soon as the doctor has completed the cause of death certificate.
+The hospital needs to be informed whether the funeral will be a burial or cremation, so the relevant forms can be filled in before your loved one is placed into our care.

 When someone dies at home

 Even if it was expected, a death at home can be very upsetting.
 It’s perfectly ok to take a moment to yourself before you do anything else.
 Or you might want to ask a close friend or family member to be with you.